spacegoat3/NoMoreTreePunching/README.md

 # No More Tree Punching

 ## Note
-I am a new developer and my code is not the best, so this is problably not a good source material.
+I am a new developer and my code is not the best, so this is probably not a good source material.
 I hope you will find what you want, nice codding :)

 ### What is it?
 <p><font size = 3> No More Tree Punching (NMTP) is a Minecraft Fabric mod that adds new items and blocks to the game while also changing the